 Raised on a small farm in the wilds of Mendocino County, CA, Ian graduated with BS and MS degrees in earth systems from Stanford University.
 He spent most of the last decade bouncing around the world on projects linked to clean energy, international development, and sustainable business, working with clients ranging from ginormous corporations and government agencies to NGOs and family farmer cooperatives.
 He finds joy in both big picture strategizing and the inner workings of spreadsheets and code.
 He's rather obsessed with the power of environmental life-cycle assessment (LCA), as well as edible mushroom hunting, and any/all pick-up sports.
 He also moonlights as a Visiting Scholar and Lecturer at Stanford, where he teaches classes on climate change decision-making and renewable energy technologies.

-Born and raised in the beautiful Bay Area, Kirstin graduated from Stanford University with a BS in Symbolic Systems and an MA in Music, Science, and Technology.
+Born and raised in the beautiful Bay Area, Kirstin graduated from Stanford University with a BS in symbolic systems and an MA in music, science, and technology.
 She began her career doing machine learning research at Stanford's Center for the Study of Language and Information, writing code to help computer programs learn how to do things like solve math problems and navigate virtual cars down virtual roads.
-Moving into the start-up world, she became one of the first software engineers at imeem, an early music-streaming service.
-She recently earned a Graphic Design certificate from UC Berkeley Extension and, totally unrelated, an Artisan Cheesemaking certificate.
-In addition to her interests in development and design, she is a founding member of women's vocal ensemble Musae, now in its ninth season.
+Moving into the startup world, she became one of the first software engineers at imeem, an early streaming music service.
+She recently earned a certificate in graphic design from UC Berkeley Extension and, totally unrelated, an artisan cheesemaking certificate.
+In addition to her interests in development and design, she is a founding member of women's vocal ensemble Musae, now in its tenth season.